umdevelopera/um-account-tabs/README.md

 __Note:__ This plugin requires the [Ultimate Member](https://wordpress.org/plugins/ultimate-member/) plugin to be installed first.

-### Clone from GitHub
+### How to install from GitHub
 Open git bash, navigate to the **plugins** folder and execute this command:

 `git clone --branch=main git@github.com:umdevelopera/um-account-tabs.git um-account-tabs`

 Once the plugin is cloned, enter your site admin dashboard and go to _wp-admin > Plugins > Installed Plugins_.
 Find the "Ultimate Member - Account tabs" plugin and click the "Activate" link.

-### Install from ZIP archive
+### How to install from ZIP archive
-You can install this plugin from the [ZIP archive](https://drive.google.com/file/d/1iZ85_fNKUiee_2BdVFdWMpxD3KimZ9Sj/view) as any other plugin.
+You can install this plugin from the [ZIP file](https://drive.google.com/file/d/1PlDvFg7zS26av5U7GaxXnOIl_sthELHM/view) as any other plugin.
 Follow [this instruction](https://wordpress.org/support/article/managing-plugins/#upload-via-wordpress-admin).

 ## How to use
 Once the plugin is activated go to *wp-admin > Ultimate Member > Account Tabs*.